-The agent shall be free of intentionally added chlorides or chloride containing compounds as a functional ingredient.
+The agent shall be free of chlorides.
 When air-entrained concrete is specified, the air-entraining agent and the retarding agent shall be so incorporated that the air content of the concrete shall fall within the percentage range stipulated in the specifications.
-When air-entrained concrete is not specified, the concrete to which the retarding agent has been added shall have air content not greater than 3 percent.
+When airentrained concrete is not specified, the concrete to which the retarding agent has been added shall have an air content not greater than 3 percent.